 11/08/2018 Ifaty – Tulear – Antananarivo – Andasibe (BLD)

-This morning we have some free time before transferring to Tulear airport for our domestic flight to Tana.
+This morning we transfer early in the morning to Tulear airport for our domestic flight to Tana.

 On arrival we transfer to Andasibe.
 The drive takes us through granite outcrops and then through a mosaic of paddy fields and lovely Merina villages that form the highlands of Madagascar.